College Student Affairs: Fake Faculty, Fake Courses, Fake Curriculum, Fake Transcripts

 These two groups are thoroughly doped with fringe ideology, which they believe has imbued their members with “critical consciousness.”
 They also set the standards for ed schools’ advanced degree programs in “student affairs” and in what is euphemistically called “educational leadership.”

-[Related: “Brutal Minds and Brainwashing: A Close Look at Leftist Mind Control”]
+[Related: “Brutal Minds and Brainwashing: A Close Look at Leftist Thought Reform”]

 Most of this Marxist critical theory, critical racialism, and “social justice advocacy” is purveyed through the incessant messaging that saturates various student affairs activities.
 Much of it is imposed in the student dormitories by a student affairs office called “residential life.”
 Indeed, those with access to students have written whole books on how to foster “student learning” in dorms.